NeoZorK/neozork-hld-prediction/docs/guides/adding-custom-indicators.md

 - ✅ How to write comprehensive tests
 - ✅ How to test your indicator in real scenarios
 - ✅ How to add support for dual chart modes
+- ✅ How to ensure modern help system integration

 ## Prerequisites